okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## Asset Delivery

 - In large applications, it’s not uncommon to have independent teams owning their own codebases.
 These different codebases probably have dependencies on each other and each usually has their own pipeline to release changes to production.
 Your design should consider how assets are built with dependencies (code splitting), tested (unit and integration tests) and deployed.
 You should also think about how you will vend assets through a CDN or inline them to reduce network latency.

+## Async Flow

+Your components may need to communicate in real-time with the server.
+The design you propose should consider XHR vs bidirectional calls.
+If your interviewer asks you to support older browsers, your design will need to choose between hidden iFrames, script tags or XHR for messaging.
+If not, you could propose using websockets or you might decide server-sent events (SSE) are better.